BranhamMouata/bmy_adxl375/README.md

 ```
 If the user SPI API doesnt provide these implementations, an adapter can be used.

-### Wire implementation
+### Iohandler implementation
-The user must provide a WIRE implementation to set pin and read from pin.
+The user must provide a IOHANDLER implementation to set pin and read from pin.
-The WIRE class must implement:
+The IOHANDLER class must implement:
 ```
-  void mode(uint8_t pin, wire::PinMode mode) : to set pin mode. void write(uint8_t pin, wire::PinStatus status): to do a digital write to the corresponding pin. wire::PinStatus read(uint8_t pin): read the value of the pin.
+  void mode(uint8_t pin, iohandler::PinMode mode) : to set pin mode. void write(uint8_t pin, iohandler::PinStatus status): to do a digital write to the corresponding pin. iohandler::PinStatus read(uint8_t pin): read the value of the pin.
 ```
-If the user Wire API doesnt provide these implementations, an adapter can be used.
+If the user Iohandler API doesnt provide these implementations, an adapter can be used.

 ### Timer implementation
 The user must provide a TIMER implementation to handle delay.